kalister5/triangle-tracker/README.md

-\#TRIANGLE-TRACKER
+#TRIANGLE-TRACKER

-this is a project enables you to input measurements in the  input space provided thats determines which type of triangle it is.
+this is a project enables you to input measurements in the  input space provided that will determines which type of triangle it is.

-\##Author name
+##Author name

 Abdullahi Mohamaud

-\##Project description
+##Project description

-this website that enables you to input measurements in the  input space provided thats determines which type of triangle it is either; equilateral , scalene or not triangle
+A web page that allows the user to input the lengths of the sides of a triangle, and returns whether these sides form an equilateral, isosceles, or scalene triangle or if the sides cannot make a triangle at all.

-\##technology used
+##technology used

-this website was built using hyper text markup language ,cascading styles sheet and JavaScript.
+I used HTML to develop the skeleton of the website as well as CSS to design a custom style sheet for the website.I used JavaScript to make the website functional so that people are able to input information and get feedback

 Target Audience-Everyone.

+#known bugs

+So far no identified bugs but if you get any contact me on Gmail zainkalister@gmail.com

+## contact information

+if anyone has question or wants to contribute to the project the please contact me through #0796303066 or at  zainkalister@gmail.com

-\##project setup installation
+##project setup installation

 1.On GitHub, navigate to the main page of the repository.